the-real-felix/sequencer/README.md

 #### Slides

 - `description` — Optional.
 The alternative text description of the image.
 - `background` — Optional.
+A full page color, zero or more background images.
+  - `color` — Optional.
+A CSS color format, including hex values, keywords, `rgba()`, or `hsl()`.
+  - `image` — Optional.
+The relative file path to the background image.
-Zero or more background images.
+  - `images` — Optional.
+An array of relative file paths to one or more background images.
 - `foreground` — Optional.
+Text centered over your slide.
-Content centered over your slide.
+  - `text` — Optional.
+Text centered over your slide.
 - `fragments` — Optional.
 Zero or more incrementally revealed captions and dialogue.
 - `showFirstFragment` — Optional.
 Whether to show the first fragment upon entering a slide, if different from the global attribute.
+- `transition` — Optional.
+The transition style.
+If omitted the default style is `none`.
+  You can also use different in and out transitions for the same slide by appending `-in` or `-out` to the transition name.
+- `transitionSpeed` — Optional.
+The transition speed.
+If omitted the default style is `fast`.

 ```json
 {